About the Shire Horse Society

 However, the Society is never complacent and there is always more work to do.
 The Society is constantly working to maintain high breed standards.
 Stallion inspections are mandatory before full registration in the Stud book.

-The Shire Horse Society also holds its Spring Show at the East of England Showground every March.
-The Show is the largest gathering of Shire Horses in the Country.
+The Shire Horse Society holds its Spring Show every March.
+The Show is the largest gathering of Shire Horses in the country.
 The Society also organises the Shire Horse of the Year Show.

 Shire Horse Society Officials